patrickdean/homegame/obligation.md

 ## Obligation in play

 Obligation may have narrative or mechanical implications.
-Every session, the GM determines whether or not the group's total Obligation affects the game.
+Every session, the DM determines whether or not the group's total Obligation affects the game.

 ### Obligation Check